KaliedaRik/Scrawl-canvas/README.txt

 and styling can all be handled by a single call to the factory function.

-Entitys include: basic rectangles (Block), advanced rectangles capable of displaying images and entity animations (Picture), circles (Wheel), single-line text (Phrase), and complex designs composed of lines, arcs and curves (Outline, Shape).
+Entitys include: basic rectangles (Block), advanced rectangles capable of displaying images and entity animations (Picture), circles (Wheel), multi-line text (Phrase), and complex designs composed of lines, arcs and curves (Path, Shape).

 Factory functions can be used to easily create lines, curves and regular shapes (triangles, stars, etc).

-JPG, PNG and SVG images (and videos – experimental) can be imported and used by Picture entitys.
+JPG, PNG and SVG images (and videos – experimental) can be imported and used by Picture entitys and Patterns

 Animations can be achieved by manipulating a entity/gradient’s attributes within a user-coded animation loop.
-Scrawl also supports animation tweens, and easing.
+Scrawl also supports animation timelines, tweens, and easing.

-All entitys, gradients and cells – can be given drag-and-drop and attach-to-mouse functionality.
+All entitys, gradients and cells can be given drag-and-drop and attach-to-mouse functionality.

 Scrawl entitys can be gathered into groups for easier manipulation.